Reading Time: 17 mins

 If you must invest in a highly seasonal market, here are some considerations:

+• Don’t close on the property right before the off-season.
 You may go months with insufficient cash flow and you’ll have to pay the expenses out-of-pocket.
 Ideally, you’ll want to time your purchase so that you close right before the busy season.

 • Risk is an inherent part of investing, but if you’re taking on the extra risk of a highly-seasonal market, then you should be compensated for that risk.
-Are the returns in your seasonal market so significantly higher than the returns in a year-round market that you’re willing to incur that risk?
+Are the returns in your seasonal market so significantly higher than those in a year-round market that you’re willing to incur that risk?
 If not, why take on a largely avoidable risk?

-#3 - PROPERTY MANAGEMENT
+#3 PROPERTY MANAGEMENT

 You can identify the best short-term rental property managers using several methods: